-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds fair.

-Related Material: Pictures of the Provincial Exhibition may also be found on the National

-Archives of Canada website.
-The Western Canadian Pictorial Index in Winnipeg, Manitoba, houses additional graphic records of the summer
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF1 Provincial Exhibition of Manitoba Related Material: Pictures of the Provincial Exhibition may also be found on the National Archives of Canada website.
+The Western Canadian Pictorial Index in Winnipeg, Manitoba, houses additional graphic records of the summer fair.